 Of all the formats, I use 8x10 the most.
-The quality is undeniable and with my lightweight Chamonix camera, weighing only about 8 pounds, I can backpack with it just as easy as using roadside.
+The quality is undeniable and with my lightweight Chamonix 8x10 view camera, weighing only about 8 pounds, I can backpack with it just as easy as using roadside.

-For lenses I use the following:
+For lenses I typically use the following:

 Note: IC = image circle

 For metering, I use a Sekonic 758-DR and I have an older Sekonic 508 that I keep as my backup.
 I have been using the 758 since 2010 and really rely on it with a high degree of accuracy.
 I still have my Pentax spot meter that was modified by Zone VI Studios and I use it as well.

 For a loupe, I use a Wista 5x (the black one) the most.
 I also keep a pair of +3 reader glasses in my kit to set up the composition and get the focus fairly close, before moving to the loupe.

-For miscellaneous items, I use a manual stop watch for exposures, a lens brush and micro fiber clothes, an extra battery for my Sekonic 758 meter, extra rubber bands (needed many times in the field), a spanner wrench in case I need to work on lenses in the field, a flexible measuring tape to calculate bellows factor for exposure comp in case I do any closeup work in the field, and a couple cable releases, with one serving as a backup.
-I use a darkcloth that has an elastic band around the front side and velcro along the seam.
+For miscellaneous items, I use a manual stop watch for exposures, a lens brush and micro fiber clothes, an extra battery for my Sekonic 758 meter, extra rubber bands (needed many times in the field), a spanner wrench in case I need to work on lenses in the field, a flexible measuring tape to calculate bellows factor for exposure comp in case I do any close-up work in the field, and a couple cable releases, with one serving as a backup.
+I use a dark cloth that has an elastic band around the front side and velcro along the seam.
 It also stays in my case to help protect the ground glass too.
-I also have an old black sweatshirt with a white t-shirt inside it that I use for a darkcloth too.
+I also have an old black sweatshirt with a white t-shirt inside it that I use for a dark cloth too.

 I updated my backpack to the Denali Pro from the F64 pack.
 There are a number of reasons for the upgrade, but I will start with the F64 pack first.
-The F64 pack has served me very well over the last five years.
+The F64 pack has served me very well for five years.
 I really like the ability to quickly get to my camera and gear based on the design of the pack.
 However, I am doing longer hikes and so I needed a new pack that was designed for this scenario, plus, I needed more room for all the other items (e.g., food, water, camping, etc).